How To Factory Reset a MacBook Pro

 - Select Quit Disk Utility once complete.

-Once you select Quit Disk Utility in the step above, you should see a window that mentions reinstallation.
-That’s what we have to do next.
+Once you select Quit Disk Utility in the step above, you should see a window that mentions re installation.

-- Select Reinstall MacOS or whatever version it says in the window.
+- Select Reinstall MacOS (or the equivalent language).

-- Give it time to download and install.
+- Wait for it to download and install.

-Once MacOS has finished downloading and installing it should present you with the setup assistant.
-What you do from here depends on what you’re doing with your MacBook Pro.
+Once macOS has finished downloading and installing, it should present you with the setup assistant.
+What you do from here depends on what you’re intending to do with the machine.

 If you are keeping it and starting again, follow the setup assistant through the process to localize your computer.
 You can then download all your apps and files as you see fit and begin using your computer once more.

 If you are selling it or giving it away, hold down Command + Q to skip the setup assistant.
-The new owner will want to set up the MacBook Pro according to their own needs so skip it and let them set things up when they take possession.
+The new owner will want to set up the MacBook Pro according to their own needs so there’s no need to run through this process; just skip it and let them set things up when they take possession.